Use fullPage.js slider in Webflow to create a full-screen slider

 • Import the files that the fullpage.js component requires.

-• Initialise fullpage.js and customise its behaviour.
+• Initialize fullpage.js and customize its behavior.

 In order to do so, we will have to go the the Pages menu on the left.
-Under our Home page settings we’ll see the Custom Code menu element.
+Under our Home page settings, we’ll see the Custom Code menu element.

 Custom code for the fullscreen slider in webflow editor